hainayanda/Tour-Of-Heroes/TourOfHeroes/Pods/NamadaLayout/README.md

 }
 ```

-Which means when multiple set is triggered with interval under one second, it will wait until one second to run next closure with latest changes, and ignore any changes in those interval.
+Which means when multiple set is triggered with interval under one second, it will wait until one second to run next closure with latest changes, and ignore any changes occures in those interval execpt the last one which will scheduled to run in the next closure run.
+Keep in mind that the willSet will not affected with delay.

 You can always observe get too: